aaronicsubstances/shrewd-evolver/README.md

 java.lang.AssertionError: at {books[1].id}: expected [4] but found [5]
 ```

 Another convenience provided by *TreeDataMatcher* is that it ignores extra object fields in actual results.
-So for example, the above defined expectation will still match an actual result like:
+So for example, the above defined expectation will also match an actual result like:

 ```cs
 var actual = new